 Class Structure in Summer

-Summer courses typically run on these tracks:
+Summer courses usually run on these tracks:

 - General English: Morning lessons, 20 lessons per week standard